-Graduate Student Guide
+Department of Virology, Immunology & Microbiology Graduate Student Guide

-TRAINING PROGRAM OVERVIEW
+PROGRAM OVERVIEW AND LEARNING OUTCOMES

-The goal of the Microbiology Program is to provide a rigorous training in the fields of Virology, Host-Microbe Interactions, and Immunology.
-We meet this goal by providing relevant courses, journal clubs and seminars, practice qualifying exams and presentations, dissertation advisory committee meetings, as well as mentored research projects.
-Besides these formal training opportunities, students should be aware that all of us in the Microbiology Program are committed to helping them to meet their goals, and students should feel free to ask for help from their mentors, dissertation advisory committee members, and other faculty, staff, researchers and students at any point in their training.
+The goal of the Microbiology Program is to provide rigorous training in the fields of virology, host-pathogen interactions, and immunology.
+To meet this goal, we provide specialized courses, hold journal clubs and seminars, provide practice qualifying exams and presentations, and scheduled dissertation advisory committee meetings, as well as mentored research projects.
+All of us in the Department of Virology, Immunology & Microbiology are committed to helping students to meet their goals, and students should feel free to ask for help from their mentors, dissertation advisory committee members, and other faculty, staff, researchers and students at any point in their training.

 By the time students complete their Ph.D. training they should be able to: